Holmes Center for School Partnerships and Educator Preparation

 Road to Teacher Certification

 Teacher certification candidates must demonstrate the knowledge, skills, and dispositions required for teacher certification.
 Programs continually assess teacher candidates’ competencies through a series of “decision points” to determine each candidate’s eligibility to continue in a program on the “Road to Certification.”
-Students enrolled in teacher preparation programs must submit an application for candidacy by the end of their first year at Plymouth and an internship application at least one year before their internship semester.
+Students enrolled in teacher preparation programs must submit an application for candidacy by the end of their first year at Plymouth and an internship application one year before their internship semester.

 Decision Point One: Applying for Teacher Candidacy